 An Invite-Only Evening with MINDBODY’s Women Tech Leaders

-MINDBODY, the cloud-based platform that powers wellness bookings, is partnering with PowerToFly for an exclusive women in tech event.
-This invite-only evening will include a panel with MINDBODY's tech leaders, as well as a behind the scenes look into product builds.
+MINDBODY, the cloud-based platform that powers wellness bookings, is partnering with PowerToFly for a special night of tech talks and networking for women in tech.
+This invite-only evening will include a panel with MINDBODY's tech leaders, as well as a behind the scenes look at product builds.

 After the program, we will leave time for you to network with top women in your field and MINDBODY's executive team.

 The event will take place on Thursday, May 16th from 6pm to 8pm at One Liberty Plaza, Suite 702, New York.

 - 6:00pm - Check-In & Networking over Light Food & Drinks

 - 6:30pm - Welcome & Opening Remarks by Regina Wallace-Jones, Vice President, Product Operations at MINDBODY

 - 6:40pm - Product Demo by Danielle Pacheco, Senior UX Designer

 - 6:50pm - Panel Discussion featuring from MINDBODY

 - 7:05pm - Audience Q&A with the Panel